anni-yu/math244_project/presentation/README.md

 # Presentation Folder
-This folder contains our eda report, final report, and slides.
+This folder contains our eda and final report.